 Elon Musk founded the car company in the early 2000s, but it wasn’t until 2008 and the launch of the Tesla Roadster that the company started to get noticed in a big way.
 That roughly corresponds with when Tesla started to catch on as a baby name.

-You'll never guess the baby names parents regret the most These numbers reflect baby names in America, and are drawn from the U.S. Social Security Administration, which releases an annual list of all baby names in the country.
+These numbers reflect baby names in America, and are drawn from the U.S. Social Security Administration, which releases an annual list of all baby names in the country.
 (Names used less than five times are not included for privacy reasons.)
 No national list exists in Canada, but while provincial lists show some scattered usage of the name, no trend similar to the U.S. has emerged, yet.

 It’s not just Tesla cars that are inspiring American parents either.
 So too is the car’s creator, Musk, who appears to have single-handedly cemented Elon as a boy’s name.
 For years, roughly equal numbers of baby boys and girls were named Elon but that changed as the billionaire inventor became a household name.